AndresEspinaDuarte/Api-ferramas/README.md

 Primero tener instalado nodejs , con los siguientes pasos:

-# installs fnm (Fast Node Manager)
-winget install Schniz.fnm
+"installs fnm (Fast Node Manager)" winget install Schniz.fnm

-# download and install Node.js
-fnm use --install-if-missing 20
+"download and install Node.js" fnm use --install-if-missing 20

-# verifies the right Node.js version is in the environment
-node -v # should print `v20.15.0`
+"verifies the right Node.js version is in the environment" node -v # should print `v20.15.0`

-# verifies the right NPM version is in the environment
-npm -v # should print `10.7.0`
+"verifies the right NPM version is in the environment" npm -v # should print `10.7.0`